 Depending on the type you get, some can be painted to match the existing ceiling color.
 Others come in brass, antique brass, and other colors that are made to match the ceiling fan or light fixture.

-Well, you could paint the ceiling, but that takes time and money, not to mention taping and covering the area.
+You could paint the ceiling, but that takes time and money, not to mention taping and covering the area.
 You could try painting just the area that doesn't match in color, but old paint colors can be very difficult to match.
 For that reason alone, it can be easiest to choose a medallion to cover the original area the old light covered.

 Choose the medallion color carefully, and try to select a style that resembles the light fixture style that you are installing.
 If needed, caulk the inner edge of the medallion to stop any air from the attic. be sure that the medallion sits flush and secure to the ceiling and that it indeed covers the area of unlike paint colors.
 By taking these steps, you'll have a nice looking product when finished!